The Claridge’s Hotel

 Furthermore, central plant and building-wide systems have either been replaced or refurbished to provide reliable and efficient services.
 Finally, new scenic passenger lifts have been installed in the atrium, linking up with the communal breakout space on the ground floor.

-Academy House was refurbished to provide 22,100ft² of high quality office accommodation.
-Watkins Payne supplied building services engineering which saw the 3rd to 6th floor including the ground floor reception of Academy House converted into open plan office areas and reception.
-This became the London headquarters for Sports Direct.
+Saffron House was refurbished to provide 38,000ft² of high quality office accommodation.
+Watkins Payne supplied building services engineering which saw the 1st, 2nd and the 3rd floor including the ground floor reception of Saffron House converted into open plan office areas and reception.